-According to research by Frost et al. and the President’s Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research, clients, as well as the rest of the public from a wide range of different population characteristics, have expressed an interest in being more involved in their treatment and properly informed regarding their wellness.
+- According to research by Frost et al. and the President’s Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research, clients have expressed an interest in being more involved in their treatment and properly informed regarding their wellness.
 For example, according to Fox, 80 percent of Internet users today look for online health information.
 People research evaluations, examinations, and medications to understand how much they change after visiting a doctor.

 HAAS and reduced stress among clinicians

-Resources are used less frequently when patients are given the care focused on them.
-In primary care visits, studies have shown that patient-centered communication is associated with fewer diagnostic tests and referrals.
+Resources are used less frequently when patients are given care focused on them.
+Studies have shown that patient-centered communication is associated with fewer diagnostic tests and referrals in primary care visits.
 According to related research, patients who were given less patient-centered care had annual costs that were 51 times higher than those who received higher physician care.
-A study suggested that informed clients have been up to 20% less likely than others when choose surgical treatment.
+A study suggested that informed clients have been up to 20% less likely than others when choosing surgical treatment.
 Furthermore, insightful people frequently select less invasive and expensive therapies.

 Decision-making involving the patient’s family has been linked to a growing healthcare organization that strives to include clients and society because of the benefits of doing so.
 Developing this engagement involves a multitude of barriers, such as altering the medical profession’s current ethos and developing measurements that appropriately reflect the level of participation.